 Best Mattress Reviews 2019: 30-Second Summary

 - The Amerisleep AS3 is our recommendation for the best mattress of 2019.
-You won’t find a more comfortable, sleep-promoting mattress at any price.
-Yet it costs half as much as some of the other models on our list.
-With a cover that is determined by the FDA1 to promote more restful sleep, extra-cool and responsive proprietary memory foam, a risk-free 100-night trial, and the best warranty in the business, it’s no wonder over 6,000 verified customer reviews rate it 4.7 out of 5 stars.
+With a cover that is determined by the FDA1 to promote more restful sleep, extra-cool and responsive proprietary memory foam, a risk-free 100-night trial, one of the best warranties in the business and over 6,000 verified customer reviews rate it 4.7 out of 5 stars.

 - The Zoma Mattress is targeted towards those who need the most recovery.
 It’s an all-foam mattress with an 11-inch profile that uses gel-infused memory foam to provide cool, pressure-relieving comfort.
 Plus, it comes with a 100-night sleep trial and a 10-year warranty.

 In this article, we considered over 100 leading brands, researched dozens of reviews and articles, and spent 30 hours on research, writing, and revision.